aneesh-joshi/SelfDrivingCarBehaviouralClone/writeup_template.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adadelta optimizer, so the learning rate was not tuned manually (model.py line [TODO]).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I made several data sets until I got one which works.
+[TODO add image] The finalised data set was made by including:
+1.)
+A normal lap
+2.)
+A lap in the opposite direction
+3.)
+A lap with only recording the recovery scenarios

 ### Model Architecture and Training Strategy